 Exposure to environmental toxins like chemical pollutants, cigarette smoke, synthetic fragrances and pesticides can cause inflammation in the body.
 To limit exposure, focus on fragrance-free products and use natural cleaning products.

 Chronic sleep deprivation can lead to inflammation in the body.
 Sleep recharges our immune system, and it's essential for the production of anti-inflammatory hormones.
 Aim for seven to eight hours of sleep per night to reduce inflammation.

 Inflammation is a natural response by our body to fight off infections and heal damaged tissues; however, chronic inflammation can lead to several health issues.
-Some of the common factors that contribute to inflammation are an unhealthy diet, lack of exercise, chronic stress, environmental toxins, and lack of sleep.
+Common factors contributing to inflammation are an unhealthy diet, lack of exercise, chronic stress, environmental toxins, and lack of sleep.

-By adopting healthy habits such as eating natural foods, exercising regularly, managing your stress levels, limiting your exposure to toxins, and getting enough sleep, you can significantly reduce inflammation in your body and improve your overall health.
+By adopting healthy habits such as eating natural foods, exercising regularly, managing stress, limiting toxin exposure, and getting enough sleep, you can reduce inflammation and improve overall health.